NINE SKETCHES FROM SYDNEY TO ORANGE

-It was hotter than anyone could ever imagine, and I planned my days around the shady lanes of the late afternoon.
-"Rilke" provided the breezes, when I rode around Lucca's walls until the sun was gone.
-A few steps from my ancient house, I found an art supply shop with some curious linen boards.
-They were square and natural, and glowing in their linen-ness, like the french-grey neutrals one fantasizes about for optimal glowing mid-chroma colour-work.
-It was as if the sketches that were to emerge there were half-done in the shop - the warm grey of that linen was seducing me from down the street.
-I bought every last one, which was only fourteen.
-And so fourteen location sketches came home to New York with me in my tiny suitcase.
+It was hotter than anything and I planned my days around the shady lanes of the late afternoon.
+My borrowed bicycle, "Rilke" provided the breezes -- I rode around Lucca's walls until the sun was gone.
+A few steps from my ancient house, I found an art supply shop with some linen boards in European sizes.
+They were square and natural, glowing in their linen-ness - the french-grey neutrals one fantasizes about for optimal glowing mid-chroma colour work.
+It was as if the sketches that were to emerge there were half-done in the shop - the warm grey of that linen seducing from down the street.
+I bought every last one, which was fourteen.
+And so fourteen location sketches came home to New York in my carry-on.

 "Oh mysterious world of all light, thou hast made a light shine within me, and I have grown in admiration of thy antique beauty, which is the immemorial youth of nature."
 (Paul Gauguin)

 How does one get her brush around a subject so big (literally), with so much legacy (Canada), with my Dad, a mountain-master for a companion?
 Check known skills at the trail head.
 Carry paintboxes, water and sandwiches.
 Close mouth at mountain awesomeness, put head down and wobble through inclement weather sketches, sundrying gradations and tender tips from a master Dad.
 We hiked and painted steadily for a week at a time, stalking the locations of J.E.H Macdonald, who painted there for seven autumns between 1924 and 1930.
 We returned to Lake O'Hara for three consecutive summers.